Tsptds/Operator-Screen-App/readme.md

 ### API
 - The app is designed to be used on the following API: "interview.ones.com.tr" on the endpoint "/API/AccessLog".
 Fill the API settings accordingly.
 - API uses port 443 (HTTPS default).
-- Timeout is in milliseconds, default is 5000 ms (5 seconds).
+- Timeout is the duration before client cancels API requests in milliseconds, default is 5000 ms (5 seconds).
 ### SMTP Server
 - SMTP server is pre-set with gmail's smtp server.
 Use your newly created (or existing) email account and enter the credentials to username & password fields.
 Recommended to use the application password obtained above instead of the account password.
 - Port is defaulted to one of gmail options (587).
 Check your email service provider's instructions on setting up an smtp email server for other email providers.